shmotamedi/shmotamedi/README.md

 ### Hi 👋, I'm shahryar motamedi
-My interest is Concentrated in computational and theoretical astrophysics, with the goal of solving the puzzle of missing mass problems.
-I am fascinated by alternative theories to dark matter like MOND.
-Forexample in my Ph.D. research, I Focused on DF (dynamical friction) time scale to Verify Modified Newtonian Dynamics at the scale of galaxies.
-Apart from my scientific pursuits, I'm currently involved in machine learning (ML) projects.
+My focus lies in computational and theoretical astrophysics, aiming to unravel the mystery of missing mass issues.
+I am intrigued by alternative concepts such as MOND instead of dark matter.
+For instance, during my Ph.D. studies, I delved into examining the DF (dynamical friction) timescale to validate Modified Newtonian Dynamics on a galactic level.
+Beyond my scientific endeavors, I am actively engaged in machine learning (ML) initiatives.